One-Acts Written for (or Edited for) High Schools

 La Mouche, © 2002 by Stephen Bittrich

-3 men, 11 pages long, simple restaurant set--perhaps only a table and chair.
+3 men (you could sub in women for any of the parts), 11 pages long, simple restaurant set--perhaps only a table and chair.

 top